Redshift space three-point correlation function of IGM at $z<0.48$: Simulations

 The dependence of Q on \NHI\ threshold is shown in panel (f) of Fig.~\ref{Corr_v}.
-The Q remains nearly constant (and with consistent value with observations) as we have seen in observations.
-We also find the inclusion of $b_{\rm turb}$ reduces the Q values in the low \NHI\ range.
+The Q remains nearly constant and consistent value with observations.
+As expected the inclusion of $b_{\rm turb}$ reduces the Q values in the low \NHI\ range.